-Exceptions to Low Income Requirement
+Exceptions to Income Eligibility Requirement

-Per WIOA Section 129(a)(3)(B) and 20 CFR 681.250, in any single program year, no more than five percent (5%) of a local area's total youth participants can be those who are not low-income despite the low-income eligibility requirement (applicable to all ISY or OSY in categories 3 or 9).
-Calculation is based on the percent of newly enrolled youth in a program year who would ordinarily be required to meet the low-income eligibility criteria.
+Per WIOA Section 129(a)(3)(B) and 20 CFR 681.250, in any single program year, no more than five percent (5%) of a local area's total young adult participants can be those who are do not meet WIOA income eligibility despite the income eligibility requirement (applicable to all ISY or OSY in categories 3 or 9).
+Calculation is based on the percent of newly enrolled young adults in a program year who would ordinarily be required to meet the income eligibility criteria.
+To ensure the Pierce County area doesn't exceed the 5% limit, service providers must first receive WorkForce Central approval before enrolling young adults into one of these categories.
+Justification for the income eligibility exception must be documented in case notes recorded in ETO.